-- Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2); - Initial application of IFRS 17 and IFRS 9 Comparative Information (Amendments to IFRS 17); - Definition of Accounting Estimates (Amendments to IAS 8); and - Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction Amendments to IAS 12 Income Taxes.
+- Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2); - Definition of Accounting Estimates (Amendments to IAS 8); - Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction Amendments to IAS 12 Income Taxes; and - IFRS 17 Insurance Contracts.

-Amendments to IAS/IFRS applicable from 1 October 2024 are:
+There are amendments to IAS/IFRS that will apply from 1 October 2024 as follows:

-- Classification of liabilities as current or non-current (Amendments to IAS 1); and - Non-current liabilities with Covenants (Amendments to IAS 1).
+- Classification of liabilities as current or non-current (Amendments to IAS 1); - Non-current liabilities with Covenants (Amendments to IAS 1); and - Supplier Finance Arrangements Amendments to IAS7 and IFRS7.